ForceManager/forcemanager-cli/README.md

 * If the project exist but is not a ForceManager project you can convert the existing project in a Fragment.

-* Follow the next steps
+* Follow the create assistant steps

 ### Start a dev server